cannmirror/pto-isa/docs/grammar/conventions.md

 PTO supports modeling dependencies between operations via events:

 - **Producer**: an instruction may *record* an event when it completes.
-- **Consumer**: an instruction may *wait* on one or more events before executing.
+- **Consumer**: an instruction may depend on one or more previously recorded events.

 In the C++ intrinsics, this is represented by passing event objects as extra arguments.
-In PTO-AS, this is represented by `wait(%e0, %e1, ...)` and an optional event result.

 ## Assembly Syntax (PTO-AS)